WhaleYogurt/Hello-World-In-50-Programming-Langauges/README.md

 # Hello-World-In-50-Programming-Langauges
-I got the code from ChatGPT during class.
-I was bored
+I got the code from ChatGPT while I was bored
-<br>Feel free to correct this code
+<br>Feel free to correct this code if you find any errors
 <br>Current Languages:
 - ABAP
 - Ada